Arth-Singh/JEF-Chrome-Extension/README.md

 - **Roleplay Attacks Are Out of Scope**: Roleplay-style jailbreaks are theoretically infinite in variation and currently too unbounded for rigorous scoring.
 While they may prove effective, the lack of meaningful differentiators beyond model blast radius and output quality has led us to exclude them for now.
 - **Dynamic Thresholds**: Acceptance thresholds (70%, 80%, etc.) may change as we refine scoring metrics and as models evolve in their policy handling.

-## Submissions and Transparency

 We are currently accepting external submissions for jailbreak tactics that **score above the defined thresholds**.
 Tactics must demonstrate:

-- Consistent reproducibility across evaluation prompts.
+- Consistent reproducibility across evaluations.
 - Clear and documented methodology.
 - Impact on at least one qualifying model outside excluded boundaries.

-Submissions that pass these filters are eligible for bounties.
+Submissions that pass these filters are eligible for bounties via [0din.ai](https://www.0din.ai).